ssfsx17/ffpnp/Combat.md

 Healing & Harming in One Action: This is possible in specific circumstances.
 For example, casting Cure on the whole party, but one of the party members has the Zombie status.
 In such a case, the actor is considered to be doing a Magical Attack against everyone whom their action would harm.

-Single/Multi: If something has both a single-target and multi-target option, then the multi-target option has half the effect, duration, and accuracy.
+Single/Multi: If something has both a single-target and multi-target option, then the multi-target option has half the effect and duration.

 ### Defend